evansbenj/2024_BIO722/5_more_on_Stacks.md

 `popbam diverge -o 0 XXX_new.bam chrX -f path_to_reference_chromosome/chrXXX.fa chrXXX > divergence.txt`

+Don't forget to specify the chromosome that you are surveying at the end (`chrXXX`).
 This will write the output of `POPBAM` to a text file called `divergence.txt`

 # More on Stacks:  Whitelists, blacklists, using individual modules, and summary statistics in `Stacks`